 Basement Design Tips

 Wet, ugly, and dark typically aren't high on the list of characteristics for our favorite rooms.
-No wonder cardboard boxes and old couches are the only things that end up in many basements.
-Instead of giving up on your lower level, try these ideas for turning it into a stylish retreat:
+Instead of giving up on your lower level, try these basement design ideas for turning it into a stylish retreat.

 1. Get your bearings.